-- In Bago region, currently 5 townships are being supported out of 28.
+- Bago region: currently 5 townships are being supported out of 28.
 BRG has requested broader support to all townships, with particular mention of 4 conflict-affected townships with EAOs presence.
 How far any expansion of support is feasible will depend primarily on whether BRG is able to continue to make township budget allocations from its own budget.
-If so, this offers major opportunity to expand to more townships and build a model with much greater credibility, if not then the number of townships which can be supported remains limited. - In Mon state, all 10 townships have been covered to date.
+If so, this offers major opportunity to expand to more townships and build a model for decentralisation within states/regions with much greater credibility and policy significance; if not, then the number of townships which can be supported remains limited. - Mon state: all 10 townships have been covered to date.
 The rationale for continuing here is not only that the basic approach has been well accepted locally, but that Mon also provides opportunity to explore badly-needed solutions to the challenge of encouraging EAO (KNU and NMSP) engagement with the local administration in the 6 townships where they are present.
-However, if the World Bank's Peaceful and Prosperous Communities project (PPCP) starts operations in Mon, it will be injecting vastly greater (10-15 x) funding levels in those townships this is then an argument to switch modest SLGM township grants to other townships in Mon, for greater impact.
-Support for planning, etc., might be provided to the 2-3 PPCP townships but this would require very clear upfront agreement, since otherwise it is all too likely that PPCP's probably inconsistent procedures will render any such support fruitless. - In Rakhine state, currently 7 townships are being supported, out of 17.
+However, if the World Bank's Peaceful and Prosperous Communities project (PPCP) starts operations in Mon, it will be injecting much greater funding levels in those townships through its township and village tract grant windows.
+This may then be an argument to switch modest SLGM township grants to other townships in Mon, for greater impact.
+SLGM could provide technical support for planning and management of the PPCP township grant window in the 2-3 PPCP townships but this would require very clear upfront agreements. - Rakhine state: currently 7 townships are being supported, out of 17.
 Expansion to other selected townships is possible, where the security situation allows, but would require significant donor co-funding, unless RSG is able to make its own grant allocations.
 It should also be noted that the likely TDLG funding shortfall in Rakhine in 2020/21 may be (or be seen to be by RSG authorities) a cause for caution against any immediate expansion in the short-term.
-In addition, addressing the IDP issues would require an alternative financing model. - In Kachin state, the UNDP local governance mapping exercise suggests an opportunity to provide support initially to 1 or 2 of the 18 townships (with possibility to expand) which are presently facing the biggest IDP resettlement challenges, which would also provide an opportunity to devise 'durable solutions' of wider potential application, and possible KSG willingness to buy-into township budget allocations itself. - Lastly, in South Shan, there is also possible opportunity to provide support to a selected number of the 21 townships there.
-This is appealing both for the value of introducing the general planning / financing approach within such a large State, but also since there is also a pressing need for viable solutions to the EAO-engagement challenge.
-However, this option will require prior appraisal and multi-year financing to be in place.
+In addition, addressing the IDP issues would require an alternative financing model. - Kachin state: the UNDP local governance mapping exercise suggests an opportunity to provide support initially to 1 or 2 of the 18 townships (with possibility to expand) which are presently facing the biggest IDP resettlement challenges, which would also provide an opportunity to devise 'durable solutions' of wider potential application, and possible KSG willingness to buy-into township budget allocations itself.